Discovering Mental Resilience through Disney Heroes

 Simba's journey in "The Lion King" is marked by immense personal loss and inner turmoil.
 After the tragic death of his father, Simba flees his home, living a carefree life away from his responsibilities.
 However, the moment comes when he must confront his past and reclaim his identity.

-Throughout his journey, Simba learns that running away from problems is not the solution.
-He faces heartache but ultimately rises to the challenge, demonstrating mental resilience by accepting his past and working towards a brighter future.
+Simba learns that running away from problems is not the solution.
+He experiences heartache but ultimately rises to the challenge.
+He demonstrates mental resilience by accepting his past and working towards a brighter future.

 Elsa: Embracing Vulnerability